 - 1 tablespoon olive oil

-- 1 1/2 tablespoons butter
+- 2 tablespoons butter

 - 2 cloves garlic minced

-- 1 1/2 tablespoons all purpose flour
+- 2 tablespoons all purpose flour

-- 1/4 teaspoon dry mustard
+- ½ teaspoon dry mustard

-- 1/4 teaspoon oregano
+- ½ teaspoon oregano

-- 1 1/2 cups milk
+- 2 cups milk

-Sprinkle the flour, remaining 1/2 teaspoon kosher salt, mustard and oregano over the vegetables and stir constantly for one minute.
+- Sprinkle the flour, remaining ½ teaspoon kosher salt, mustard and oregano over the vegetables and stir constantly for one minute.
 Gradually add the milk, stirring constantly and bring to a boil.
 Cook for one minute or until the sauce thickens.

 Don’t Forget To “Pin It” For Later!